 Inpatient alcohol rehab, also known as residential treatment, requires patients to live at the treatment facility under constant supervision and monitoring.
 While living at the treatment facility, patients will attend several hours of intensive group and individual counseling.
 In addition to behavioral therapy, patients may participate in 12-step support groups, holistic therapy, and medication-assisted treatment.
 The lengths of these alcohol rehab programs vary greatly as most are tailored to meet your individual needs.

-On the shorter side, programs will last 28-30 days.
-However, these are recommended for people with mild addictions who have access to ongoing support and a sober living environment.
-Other inpatient alcohol programs in Fort Lauderdale will last between 60-90 days while some residential facilities offer treatment programs that last six months or longer.
+On the shorter side, inpatient programs will last 28-30 days.
+However, these are recommended for people with mild addictions who can access ongoing support and a sober living environment.
+Other inpatient alcohol programs in Fort Lauderdale will last between 60-90 days, while some residential facilities offer treatment programs that last six months or longer.
 These long-term programs are typically used for patients who suffer from co-occurring disorders and require dual diagnosis treatment.
-Alternatively, people who participate in shorter inpatient programs may choose to go to outpatient treatment in order to make the transition back to the real world easier.
+Alternatively, people who participate in shorter inpatient programs may choose outpatient treatment to make the transition back to the real world easier.

 How Long are Outpatient Programs?

 Alcohol treatment programs that approach substance abuse with a continuum of care are highly effective.
-Having a continuum of care refers to an approach where therapists are constantly moving the client towards their next level of care while helping them make a smooth transition from a higher level of care to a lower level of care.
+A continuum of care refers to an approach where therapists constantly move the client toward their next level of care while helping them make a smooth transition from a higher to a lower level of care.
 When people think about how long alcohol rehab lasts, they often forget to consider the length of outpatient programs because they are less intensive forms of rehabilitation.

-Outpatient programs, also known as intensive outpatient programming (IOP) or outpatient programming (OP) consist of several hours of group therapy and one hour of individual counseling each week.
-Patients attend these programs after they have completed a residential program in order to obtain a full continuum of care.
-Outpatient programs in Fort Lauderdale place a heavy focus on relapse prevention, life skills, support groups, and reinforcement of the coping skills learned in rehab.
+Outpatient programs, also known as intensive outpatient programming (IOP) or outpatient programming (OP), consist of several hours of group therapy and one hour of individual counseling each week.
+Patients attend these programs after they have completed a residential program to obtain a full continuum of care.
+Outpatient programs in Fort Lauderdale heavily focus on relapse prevention, life skills, support groups, and reinforcement of the coping skills learned in rehab.

-While living at home and adjusting to life in sobriety, patients attending IOP or OP will attend therapy sessions 2-5 days a week.
-These programs may last anywhere from one to six months depending on a patient’s individual needs and his or her progress in treatment.
+While living at home and adjusting to sobriety, patients attending IOP or OP will attend therapy sessions 2-5 days a week.
+These programs may last anywhere from one to six months, depending on a patient’s needs and treatment progress.

 What About Aftercare?

 Aftercare is another vital part of alcohol addiction recovery.
 Two common forms of aftercare include sober living and 12-step fellowships.
-These types of therapeutic communities help individuals stay connected with other people in recovery, stay accountable to their sobriety, and obtain support when needed.
-Alcohol rehab aftercare involving therapeutic community interventions relies on the members of the community who are in recovery to help newly sober individuals stay on the right track.
+These therapeutic communities help individuals stay connected with others in recovery, stay accountable to their sobriety, and obtain support when needed.
+Alcohol rehab aftercare involving therapeutic community interventions relies on the community members in recovery to help newly sober individuals stay on the right track.

 Most sober living homes in South Florida allow patients to live at the facility indefinitely as long as they abide by the house rules and stay sober.
-However, once individuals reach a certain point in their recovery, they are bound to grow out of sober living and be ready to live on their own.
-Still, a large number of people who participate in 12-step programs, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), will attend meetings and participate in the fellowship for years, if not for the rest of their sobriety.
-This is because the majority of people in recovery find extended-care to be essential for long-term sobriety.
+However, once individuals reach a certain point in their recovery, they are bound to grow out of sober living and be ready to live independently.
+Still, many people who participate in 12-step programs, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), will attend meetings and participate in the fellowship for years, if not for the rest of their sobriety.
+This is because the majority of people in recovery find extended care to be essential for long-term sobriety.

 Find Help for Alcohol Abuse Today

-Each and every person is unique, so asking the question “how long does alcohol rehab last?” won’t leave you with an easy answer.
+Every person is unique, so asking the question, “how long does alcohol rehab last?” won’t leave you with an easy answer.
 There is no cure-all formula for alcohol use disorder, which is why our dedicated treatment professionals are here to tailor a custom treatment program for you that will meet your needs.
-We’ll help you focus on the things you need to stop drinking and stay sober – not the amount of time it takes for you to complete treatment.
+We’ll help you focus on what you need to stop drinking and stay sober – not the amount of time it takes to complete treatment.
 If you or a loved one is struggling with alcohol addiction, don’t wait any longer – contact us today.